A Note from the Sherpa: First Republic has ended its unique student loan refinance program.

-This has a several major impacts.
+This has a couple major impacts.
 First, because it is not actually a student loan, borrowers will not be able to deduct student loan interest on their taxes.
 Second, if you refinance your federal loans, you will never be able to utilize programs like student loan forgiveness or income-driven repayment plans.

-First Republic Student Loan Consolidation Advantages
+Final Thoughts on using First Republic for Student Loan Refinancing

 Instead, it appears that First Republic is offering these low rates to attract wealthy individuals into becoming long-term private banking and wealth management customers.

 Borrowers who are able to jump through all of First Republic’s hoops will be in a position to save a great deal of money on their student loans.
-If we looked purely at lenders from an interest rate perspective, First Republic would rate first in our student loan refinance rankings.
+If we looked purely at lenders from an interest rate perspective, First Republic would rate highly in our student loan refinance rankings.

 However, due to the unique nature of the First Republic refinance option and the fact that the overwhelming majority of borrowers will not be able to qualify, we will not include First Republic in our rankings.